Counseling and Therapy Practice: Requirements and Continuing Education

 Inactive Status: After five years of retirement status the licensee has the option of placing a license on inactive status.
 A request for inactive status must be submitted in writing or by e-mail.

 Inactive status will require a renewal fee of $100 and 10 hours of CEU's.
 All inactive licenses must be renewed every two years.
-The board office will send out inactive status renewals on July 1 of the renewal period.
+The board office will send out inactive status renewal notices by mid July of the renewal period.